sdvdxl/influxdb.com/content/blog/2015/11/03/getting_started_with_influx_statsd.md

 Sets can be used to count unique occurences.
-In the above example, the `unique.users` metric will be incremented by 1, then will not be incremented no matterhow many times the value `100` is sent.
+In the above example, the `unique.users` metric will be incremented by 1, then will not be incremented no matter how many times the value `100` is sent.

 ## Future Work